lewi9/C-learning-resources/README.md

 If you find any mistake, please contact me: lewinski@student.agh.edu.pl
 If you see, that my code is not proper, please contact me.
-If you see, that my solution can be better, please contact me.
+If you see, that my solution is not proper or has mistakes, please contact me.